cjabradshaw/EpsilonIndex/README.md

 - COLUMN 2: 'gender' - researcher's gender ("F" or "M")
 - COLUMN 3: 'i10' - researcher's i10 index (# papers with ≥ 10 citations); must be > 0
 - COLUMN 4: 'h' - researcher's h-index
-- COLUMN 5: 'maxcit' - number of citations of researcher's peer-reviewed paper with most citations
+- COLUMN 5: 'maxcit' - number of citations of researcher's most cited peer-reviewed paper
 - COLUMN 6: 'firstyrpub' - the year of the researcher's first published peer-reviewed paper

 Simply run the function as follows: